 "One of the advantages of bringing on design-assist subcontractors early on in the process is they don't need a complete set of design documents to provide a complete price," Klebba said.
-"I think that's one of the things that really would be disturbed as little as possible, said Josh Dudzinski, made this project possible." foundations project manager.
+"I think that's one of the things that really made this project possible."